netzsworth/hackintosh-asus-x452la/README.md

 # Hackintosh EFI (OpenCore) for ASUS X452LAV
-<span style="color:red">NOTE: Please make your own EFI instead of using a prebuilt like this</span>
+## NOTE: Please make your own EFI instead of using a prebuilt like this
 **Hardware info:**
 Intel Core i3-4030u
 Intel HD 4400